OMGSERVERS/omgservers/README.md

 # Features

-- Developer accounts and permissions management.
+- Developer account and permission management.
-- Projects, stages, versions and deployments.
+- Support for tenants, projects, stages, versions, and deployments.
-- Lobbies to authoritative handling of player commands.
+- Two types of game runtimes: lobbies and matches.
-- Matchmaking and matches execution in Docker containers.
+- Game runtimes execution in Docker containers.
+- Players assignment across lobbies and matches.
-- Player data storage and management.
+- Players data storage and management.
-- Defold SDK for both clients and servers.
+- Defold SDK support for both clients and servers.
 - A command-line tool for administrative tasks.

 # User Roles

-The backend supports different user roles, each with dedicated APIs tailored to specific tasks.
-These roles include:

-- admin – Manages the backend installation.
+- Admin – Manages the backend installation.
-- support – Creates and configures tenants for developer users.
+- Support – Creates and configures tenants for developer users.
-- developer – Prepares a docker image of the game server and pushes it to the registry under a new game project version.
+- Developer – Prepares a docker image of the game servers.
-- player – Plays the games developed by developers.
+- Player – Plays the games developed by developers.
-- runtime – Interacts with the backend and handles gameplay.
+- Runtime – Interacts with the backend and handles gameplay.

-# Getting Started

-1. Check the `Installation Types` section below and either run it or get access to it.

-1. If you are running the backend on your own way:
-    - As a support user, complete the `Create and configure a new tenant` flow.

-1. Integrate the OMGSERVERS SDK(s) into your project and build a Docker container to use it as the game runtime.

-1. As a developer user:
-    - Complete the `Create a new game project` flow.
-    - Complete the `Deploy a new project version` flow.

 # How it works

-## Backend Logic

-To connect to the game server, a player must create a client using the Player
-API: `POST /service/v1/entrypoint/player/request/create-client`.

-When the first player creates a client, the backend launches the developer-provided game runtime Docker image as a lobby and assigns it to the client.
-All incoming player messages are then routed to the launched lobby, where they are handled in an authoritative manner.

-Meanwhile, the lobby communicates asynchronously with the backend via command exchanges.
-It is notified of newly created and deleted clients, as well as their messages.

-In response to these events, or independently, the lobby can trigger various backend-specific operations, such
-as:

-- Sending player messages
-- Profile updates
-- Matchmaking

-To allow a group of players to play together, lobbies can utilize the matchmaker functionality.
-In this case, the matchmaker can run matches within Docker containers and assign them to the players to handle their input.

-## Player Interactions

-To interact with the backend as a player, there is OMGPLAYER SDK.

-While the direct communication protocol between game clients and game runtimes may vary, interaction via backend follows a standardized asynchronous command-based approach via HTTP requests
-to: `POST /service/v1/entrypoint/player/request/interchange`

-The request body must include:

-- A list of outgoing messages to be delivered to the runtime (lobby or match) currently assigned to the client.
-- The IDs of successfully consumed incoming messages received in response to a previously created request.

-The list of messages exchanged between players and the backend is detailed in the `Player Messages` section below.

-To achieve more real-time gameplay, it is possible to obtain direct connection details through the upgrade protocol.
-This protocol must be initiated by the game runtime via the backend using the `UPGRADE_CONNECTION` command.

-## Runtime Interactions

-For game runtimes, the OMGSERVER SDK can be used in a headless game builds or a separated from the game server projects to connect to the backend.
-The API endpoint is: `POST /service/v1/entrypoint/runtime/request/interchange`

-The request body must include:
+- Developers push game runtime Docker images to the registry.
+- When players connect, the backend runs and assigns lobbies to them.
+- To enable multiplayer gameplay, the backend runs matches.
+- Lobbies and matches use the OMGSERVER SDK to perform backend-specific commands.

-- A list of outgoing commands to be processed by the backend.
+- Players use the OMGPLAYER SDK to interact with the backend.
-- The IDs of successfully consumed incoming commands received in response to a previously created request.

-The list of commands exchanged between the game runtime and the backend is detailed in the `Runtime Commands` section below.
+- All incoming player messages are routed to assigned runtimes.
+- To implement real-time gameplay, matches require players to connect directly.

 # Flows